Skip to main content

 Possible OPT Start Date to Request

-* If filing online close to any deadlines, note that USCIS operates on Universal Coordinated Time (UTC) which is 7 hours ahead of Pacific Standard Time (PST).
-Ensure all applications are complete and submitted before 4:59 PM PST of the current day in order for it to be considered as submitted on that day.
+* If filing online close to any deadlines, note that USCIS operates on Universal Coordinated Time (UTC).
+Ensure all applications are complete and submitted before 4:59 PM PST of the current day for it to be considered as submitted on that day.

 Additional Guidance: